 In 1976, the Emperor of Japan released four Wagyu bulls to the United States, two blacks and two reds.
 Wagyu were considered by the Japanese to be a national treasure and had never been exported prior to that time.
 Twenty-five year old Bubba Kay was in the right place at the right time.
 The bulls were housed in Georgetown, Texas, and through a series of acquaintances.
 Bubba met and worked with the collection facility being utilized.
 Of course, there were no female Wagyu in the states, so the bulls were collected and American breeds were artificially inseminated with semen from those first four bulls producing percentage calves.
 Bubba and his good friend Clay Garrett pooled their resources borrowing money from the in laws to purchase a 50% Wagyu heifer for $12,500.
 That was a huge investment for young men in the 70’s, particularly because neither came from a cattle background and owned no property.
-In 1990 Bubba and Clay sold that herd of percentage cattle to Venezuela, having to sign a non-disclosure and non competitive agreement in order to do so.
+In 1990 Bubba and Clay sold that herd of percentage cattle to New Zealand, having to sign a non-disclosure and non competitive agreement in order to do so.

 Five years later, location and mutual acquaintances brought Dr. Sam Harrell and Bubba together.
 Dr. Harrell came from modest beginnings, a farmer/rancher prior to his career in technology.
 He longed to return to the cattle business and began to research both cattle breeds and land availability.
 He was fascinated by the Wagyu breed not just because of its marvelous beef, but especially the proclaimed health benefits.
 As fate and God had planned it, the land he purchased was located just east of Austin where Bubba had been living and running cattle.
 Again through a mutual acquaintance, Dr. Harrell hired Bubba to build in a facility and a beef herd like no other.
 His dream was to produce the best and healthiest beef in America and he had found his manager.
 Together they did just that, raising an all natural, organic Kobe beef, served and sold only in the best restaurants and retail establishments.
 The beef also was marketed through Dr. Harrell’s own meat shop, Harrell Gourmet, in Austin.
 The ranch was the only one of its kind in the United States.